Improving mine site safety with RFID technology

 If the vehicle is not aligned to the correct position, there is also a risk that the contents could be unloaded in the wrong location.

-Toll Mining Services assembled a project team to identify an engineering control that could eliminate this risk.
+Toll assembled a project team to identify an engineering control that could eliminate this risk.

-Through consultation with our customers, operators, project managers and site supervisors, TMS decided to implement interlocking tipping sensors – an innovative solution that utilises radio frequency identification devices (RFID) and Wi-Fi technologies.
+Through consultation with our customers, operators, project managers and site supervisors, Toll decided to implement interlocking tipping sensors – an innovative solution that utilises radio frequency identification devices (RFID) and Wi-Fi technologies.

 The mine site’s tipping bridge – where the trailers are unloaded – is fitted with a wireless transceiver and RFID scanner which link to a similar transceiver mounted in each Toll truck.
 These units send and receive messages once the truck arrives at the tipping bridge.